What is Letterboxd?

-Pro members can import data from other apps or databases, share detailed stats via personalized Year in Review pages, directly add films to their Netflix Instant queue (US Netflix accounts only), and filter certain pages by Netflix availability.
+Pro members can import data from other apps or databases, share detailed stats via personalized Year in Review and Year in Progress pages, and filter most listing pages by what’s available on Netflix.
 Learn more.

 Read about why we made Letterboxd.

 Wikipedia defines letterboxing as the practice of transferring film shot in a widescreen aspect ratio to standard-width video formats while preserving the film’s original aspect ratio.
 Generally this is accomplished by adding mattes (or “black bars”) above and below the picture area.
 Letterboxd is named for our love of the widescreen format, and has nothing whatsoever to do with orienteering or that thing in Stand By Me.

 Does it cost to use this site?

 No. Letterboxd will always remain free to use.
 Some features are only available by upgrading to a Pro account.